Rainbow: Higher-order rainbows

 In addition to the common primary and secondary rainbows, it is also possible for rainbows of higher orders to form.
 The order of a rainbow is determined by the number of light reflections inside the water droplets that create it: One reflection results in the first-order or primary rainbow; two reflections create the second-order or secondary rainbow.
 More internal reflections cause bows of higher orders—theoretically unto infinity.
 As more and more light is lost with each internal reflection, however, each subsequent bow becomes progressively dimmer and therefore increasingly difficult to spot.
 An additional challenge in observing the third-order (or tertiary) and fourth-order (quaternary) rainbows is their location in the direction of the sun (about 40° and 45° from the sun, respectively), causing them to become drowned in its glare.

 For these reasons, naturally occurring rainbows of an order higher than 2 are rarely visible to the naked eye.
-Nevertheless, sightings of the third-order bow in nature have been reported, and in 2011 it was photographed definitively for the first time.
+Nevertheless, sightings of the third-order bow in nature have been reported, and in 2011, it was photographed definitively for the first time.
 Shortly after, the fourth-order rainbow was photographed as well, and in 2014 the first ever pictures of the fifth-order (or quinary) rainbow were published.
 The quinary rainbow lies partially in the gap between the primary and secondary rainbows and is far fainter than even the secondary.
 In a laboratory setting, it is possible to create bows of much higher orders.
 Felix Billet (1808–1882) depicted angular positions up to the 19th-order rainbow, a pattern he called a "rose of rainbows".
 In the laboratory, it is possible to observe higher-order rainbows by using extremely bright and well collimated light produced by lasers.
-Up to the 200th-order rainbow was reported by Ng et al. in 1998 using a similar method but an argon ion laser beam.
+Up to the 200th-order rainbow was reported by Ng et al. in 1998 using a similar method, but with an argon ion laser beam.

-Tertiary and quaternary rainbows should not be confused with "triple" and "quadruple" rainbows—terms sometimes erroneously used to refer to the—much more common—supernumerary bows and reflection rainbows.
+Tertiary and quaternary rainbows should not be confused with "triple" and "quadruple" rainbows—terms sometimes erroneously used to refer to the (much more common) supernumerary bows and reflection rainbows.

 Rainbows under moonlight

 Like most atmospheric optical phenomena, rainbows can be caused by light from the Sun, but also from the Moon.
 In case of the latter, the rainbow is referred to as a lunar rainbow or moonbow.
 They are much dimmer and rarer than solar rainbows, requiring the Moon to be near-full in order for them to be seen.
 For the same reason, moonbows are often perceived as white and may be thought of as monochrome.
-The full spectrum is present, however, but the human eye is not normally sensitive enough to see the colours.
+The full spectrum is present; however, the human eye is not normally sensitive enough to see the colours.
 Long exposure photographs will sometimes show the colour in this type of rainbow.